 Step five (editing for conventions): After students apply their revision ideas to their drafts and re-write neatly, require them to find an editor.
 If you've established a "Community of Editors" among your students, have each student exchange his/her paper with multiple peers.
 With yellow high-lighters in hand, each peer reads for and highlights suspected errors for just one item from the Editing Post-it.
 The "Community of Editors" idea is just one of dozens and dozens of inspiring ideas that is talked about in detail in the Northern Nevada Writing Project's Going Deep with 6 Trait Language Workbook for Teachers.

 Step six (publishing for the portfolio): The goal of most lessons posted at WritingFix is that students end up with a piece of writing they like, and that their writing was taken through all steps of the writing process.
 After revising, invite your students to come back to this piece once more during an upcoming writer's workshop block.
 The writing started with this lesson might become even more polished for final placement in the portfolio, or the big ideas being written about here might transform into a completely different piece of writing.
 Most likely, your students will enjoy creating an illustration for this writing as they ready to place final drafts in their portfolios.

 Interested in publishing student work on-line?You might earn a free classroom resource from the NNWP!
 We invite teachers to teach this lesson completely, then share up to three of their students' best revised and edited samples at our ning's Publish Student Writers group.
-Fifty teachers a year who do this will receive a complimentary copy of one of the Northern Nevada Writing Project's Print Guides.

 To submit student samples for this page's lesson, click here.
 You won't be able to post unless you are a verified member of this site's Writing Lesson of the Month ning.